-The United States Postal Service’s policy is that formal, written permission is not required to use stamp images that were issued prior to January 1, 1979.
+The United States Postal Service’s policy is that formal, written permission is not required to use images of stamps that were issued prior to January 1, 1979.

-When using pre-1979 stamps you must still follow the reproduction guidelines which are as follows:
+When using pre-1979 stamp images you must still follow the reproduction guidelines which are as follows: